Some Hints on How To Be Content

 -

 You may not be presented with many opportunities to lead others.
 However, if you have the opportunity to help someone avoid falling behind, consider taking it.
-We all struggle now and then, and the people who drop back to keep us company or give us a boost up are memorable in the best ways.
+We all struggle now and then, and the people who drop back to keep us company or give us a boost are memorable in the best ways.

 - Acknowledge others: No one is invisible.
 And when appropriate, thank them.
 Give credit to others if their efforts help your own, but be very cautious and limited in allocating blame.